kiran-sumant/ObsidianKM/Academic/Academic notes/CPC Seminar 2024-06-20.md

 # What question did you ask and what was the answer?

-Electron Activated dissociation has demonstrated some effect in
+Electron Activated dissociation has demonstrated some effect in double bond localisation and cis/trans isomer differentiation.
+How may Ozonolysis be compared in performance and advantages to EAD, considering EAD's relatively high throughput rate?

 ## General comments: